Phits and 3D printed orthotics

 Phits and 3D printed custom orthotics are the latest technologies to the orthotic market.
 There are numerous way this new technology can be effective in orthotic manufacture.
 Each approach has pros and cons, with some being more effective for certain types of clincial presentation and orthotic design type.

-We usually take a plaster cast or 3D scan in a non-weight bearing position to ensure we capture the foot in a more neutral position and to maximise control from the orthotics that we prescribe and manufacture.
+We usually take a plaster cast or 3D scan in a non-weight bearing position to ensure we capture the foot in the desired position to maximise control from the orthotics that we prescribe and manufacture.

 As part of our biomechanical assessment we have a number of options available to us in relation to our orthotic prescription and manufacture.
 A few options around both Phits and 3D printed custom orthotics are outlined below.